JadenSeanLee/hello-world/README.md

 2.

 Hello there,
-iam Sean, and i like github!
+iam Sean and i like github!